yliankuo/Mayan-EDMS/docs/chapters/docker.rst

 When using the SQLite backend, the database file will be saved in the Docker volume.
 The SQLite database as used by Mayan EDMS is meant only for development or testing, never use it in production.

-``MAYAN_DATABASE_NAME``

-Defaults to 'mayan'.
-This optional environment variable can be used to define the database name that Mayan EDMS will connect to.
-For more information read the pertinent Django documentation page:
-:django-docs:`Connecting to the database <ref/databases/#connecting-to-the-database>`

-``MAYAN_DATABASE_USER``

-Defaults to 'mayan'.
-This optional environment variable is used to set the username that will be used to connect to the database.
-For more information read the pertinent Django documentation page:
-:django-docs:`Settings, USER <ref/settings/#user>`

-``MAYAN_DATABASE_PASSWORD``

-Defaults to ''.
-This optional environment variable is used to set the password that will be used to connect to the database.
-For more information read the pertinent Django documentation page:
-:django-docs:`Settings, PASSWORD <ref/settings/#password>`

 ``MAYAN_DATABASE_HOST``